-Health and health care inequities remain a national concern, and medical schools and teaching hospitals frequently see them in their patients and local communities.
+Health and health care inequities remain national concerns.
+Medical schools and teaching hospitals frequently see them in their patients and local communities.
 With the implementation of health care reform and the challenges associated with rising health care expenditures and lagging population health outcomes, our member institutions are increasingly engaging with community partners to address local health issues.

 Opportunities to further educate and train the next generation of health professions leaders in how best to work with community and multidisciplinary partners are essential as medical schools and teaching hospitals develop programs and activities to improve population health.
-Health care providers must be equipped with the knowledge and skills to provide high-quality, equitable health care in their communities and know how to engage in collaborative environments.
+Health care providers must have the knowledge and skills to provide high-quality, equitable health care in their communities and know how to engage in collaborative environments.

 The AAMC Nurturing Experiences for Tomorrow’s Community Leaders (NEXT) Award provides funding to institutions to develop or enhance a learning opportunity that seeks to improve community health and eliminate health disparities while applying population health leadership principles and promoting collaboration among diverse stakeholders.